minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 #pagebreak()
 = Discussion and Conclusion <disc>

-The main goals for the thesis was to explore the relationship of pro environmental and anti-environmental, specifically fossil-fuel, campaign contributions have on the voting behaviour of US Representatives on the topic of methane pollution safeguard related rollcall votes.
+The main goals for the thesis was to explore the relationship of pro-environmental and anti-environmental, specifically fossil-fuel, campaign contributions have on the voting behaviour of US Representatives on the topic of methane pollution safeguard related roll-call votes.
 Moreover, this paper contributes to the extensive academic literature on this topic, by analysing the effect of environemtally related campaign contributions on the representative's voting on methane pollution safeguards, a topic on which there are few studies.
 By using not only Stratmann's logit and probit models and aggregate election but also a linear probability model with time-related contribution, I am further extending this area of research.
 This paper finds that campaign contributions shape how the representatives votes on this particular matter.
 Elected officials are more likely to vote in agreement with the individual and PAC's contributions, if these interest groups contribute within six months of the vote.

-Albeit including variables which track a representative's political ideology through rollcall votes (namely the DW-Nominate dimensions), and including legislator fixed effects to avoid omitted variable bias and thus including important metrics to measure causal relationships @stratmann-2002 @Selling2023, no causal relationship between environmentally related campaign contributions and changes in environmental voting behaviour could be significantly estimated.
+Albeit including variables which track a representative's political ideology through roll-call votes (namely the DW-Nominate dimensions), and including legislator fixed effects to avoid omitted variable bias and thus including important metrics to measure causal relationships @stratmann-2002 @Selling2023, no causal relationship between environmentally related campaign contributions and changes in environmental voting behaviour could be significantly estimated.

-An explanations as to why no causal relationship can be concluded from this study, even though @stratmann-2002, whose methodology heavily influenced this paper, has found causality, is due to the small sample size of representatives which changed their votes over the course of the six votes, and the nature of the environmental topic, which is much more polarising and decisive among representative, and thus changes in voting behaviour are rare from the get-go.
+An explanations as to why no causal relationship can be concluded from this study, even though #cite(<stratmann-2002>, form: "prose"), whose methodology heavily influenced this paper, has found causality, is due to the small sample size of representatives which changed their votes over the course of the six votes, see @mind-changers.
+The nature of the environmental topic also contributes to this, since it is much more polarising and decisive among representative, and thus changes in voting behaviour are rare from the get-go.
-Moreover, whether his models were causal in the first place should be questioned in the first place, given that his assumptions for choosing the Glass-Stagall Act in the first place are shaky at times, such as that financial legislation is not of public interest and thus representatives have more voting leeway.// question methodology by stratmann - old, compared to today?
+Moreover, whether #cite(<stratmann-2002>, form: "prose") models were causal in the first place should be questioned, given that his assumptions for choosing the Glass-Stagall
+Act for his analysis are shaky at times, such as that financial legislation is not of public interest and thus representatives have more voting leeway.// question methodology by stratmann - old, compared to today?

 // circle back to the intro: should we give donors such as the koch brothers even more chance to influence politics, no: change legislation to lessen the effect which money has in politics, especially for crucial issues such as the environment.
-The implications of these results is that there is a clear relationship between anti(pro) environmental contributions and anti (pro) environmental voting behaviour of representatives and that dependent on the positions which representatives take, they have the possibility to earn their campaigns
+The implications of these results are that there is a clear relationship between anti(pro) environmental contributions and anti (pro) environmental voting behaviour of representatives and that dependent on the positions which representatives take, they have the possibility to earn their campaigns